Dr. Rose Offers Treatment Option for Painful Neuropathy

 “I could never get my legs comfortable, and it was hard to sit in one place for a while,” she said of the throbbing pain that “made it difficult to go to a show or sit in a car or on an airplane” and which would often wake her at night.

 Though the Brick resident and retired healthcare worker tried treating it with medication for a while, “I didn’t like the side effects and didn’t want to live on medication for the rest of my life,” she said.
 “Most doctors told me they really didn’t have much to offer for my neuropathy and that I would just have to live with it.”

 Happily for Krywinski, another option was in store.

-“In simple terms, neuropathy occurs when a nerve isn’t working properly, a condition which can result in numbness and tingling in the hands and feet,” said Dr. Michael Rose, cosmetic, plastic and reconstructive surgeon at The Plastic Surgery Center in Shrewsbury.
+“In simple terms, neuropathy occurs when a nerve isn’t working properly, a condition which can result in numbness and tingling in the hands and feet,” said Dr. Michael Rose, a cosmetic, plastic, and reconstructive surgeon at The Plastic Surgery Center in Shrewsbury.